 Before you look for intranet software for building a corporate intranet, clear guidelines must be determined and defined.
 Consider:

-- What the business communication issues are and the related pain points
+- What the business communication issues are and the related pain points with accessing resources

 - When the intranet project needs to be completed by